 - the claimant suffers loss as a result.

 How to prevent the disposal of misappropriated assets

-For those who have suffered loss as a result of a civil or commercial fraud, there are various ways our lawyers can help to prevent assets from being disposed of while a civil claim is in progress.
+For those who have suffered loss as a result of civil or commercial fraud, there are various ways our asset recovery lawyers can help to prevent assets from being disposed of while a civil claim is in progress.

 An interim freezing order/injunction is one of the most powerful methods, as it can provide the power to restrain all types of assets – including property, land, shares and bank accounts – held by the defendant and any third parties on their behalf.
 Freezing injunctions require the defendant to provide full disclosure of all their assets and can require relevant third parties to provide details on all the assets they hold for the defendant.
 This information can be invaluable to the asset tracing and recovery process, so we may recommend obtaining a freezing order/injunction.

 In the most serious cases of civil or commercial fraud, a search and seize order (also just referred to as a search order) may be granted by the court.
 This order allows items to be seized from the defendant’s properties, where there is a serious risk that stolen assets may be disposed of.

 There are many methods that our commercial litigation solicitors may use when tracing and recovering misappropriated assets.

 This involves investigating key sources of information, such as the Land Registry, Companies House and even social media accounts.
 These sources can provide vital details for asset tracing and recovery, such as the ownership of a property and the current financial situation of a particular company.

 Piercing the corporate veil